Course: Personnel Management for Emergency Services

 Late Assignments and Discussions Policy:

-- Assignments 48 hours late will receive a 10% deduction in their grade.
+- Assignments 48 hours late from the due date will receive a 10% deduction in their grade.

-- Assignments more than 48 hours but less than 30 days late will receive a 20% deduction in their grade.
+- Assignments more than 48 hours but less than 30 days late from the due date will receive a 20% deduction in their grade.

-- Assignments more than 30 days late but submitted during the semester will receive a 50% deduction in their grade.
+- Assignments more than 30 days late from the due date but submitted during the semester will receive a 50% deduction in their grade.

 - All outstanding work must be submitted two weeks prior to the end of the semester.
-No outstanding work will be accepted after this date.
+No outstanding work will be accepted after this time.